teddiw/Judging/README.md

 which will be placed in your directory.
 These files contain the updated list of students and the list of students who are to provide judges for the upcoming tournament.

-To see an example of this code: students_test - Sheet1.csv and competitors_test - Sheet1.csv are test files and can be used to runn Client.java to obtain the two output files.
+To see an example of this code: students_test - Sheet1.csv and competitors_test - Sheet1.csv are test files and can be used to run Client.java to obtain the two output files.